Xydez/bittorrent-rs/README.md

 ## todo long-term
 * Allow requesting specific byte ranges from the torrent, and the client will prioritize those pieces
-  * Maybe have a signed priority byte for each torrent that ranges from -128 to 127.
+  * Maybe have a priority byte for each torrent.
 The client will make sure all of the higher pieces are downloading before continuing to download the lower pieces.

+┌┐└┘├┤┬┴┼╭╮╰╯─│

+TorrentAdded ─── Connect to peers and add work
+┌─ WorkAdded ─── All peer threads check for work
+├─ AvailablePiecesUpdated ─── That peer checks for work ╰─── If work is found, pop it and start downloading

+fuck this do later

+TODO: We need to run async code in callbacks